unused/airstream/README.md

 format that are accessible via http.
 Thus for sending a local file a webserver will be created, see below.

-Local images can be sent directly to an aiplay-device.
+Local or remote images can be sent directly to an aiplay-device.

+Playing audio or offering a stream to an airplay device is not yet implemented but is planned to.
+Do not hestitate to send me any ideas or bug informations.

 ## Basic Usage